RichardHightower/slumberdb/README.md

 ```

-Now to do the same as above but use Kyro instead of JSON.
+Now to do the same as above but use Kryo instead of JSON.

-#### Kyro version
+#### Kryo version

 ```java